markjacksonfishing/katacoda/monitor-lab05/step5.md

 ![Overview by container](/sysdig/scenarios/monitor-lab05/assets/image06.png)

-If you are interested in one step in particular of the data flow, you can also look at the connections table
+If you are interested in one step in particular of the data flow, you can also look at the connections table (Default Dashboards → Network → Connections Table)

 ![Connections table](/sysdig/scenarios/monitor-lab05/assets/image07.png)